 - LionGlobal Short Duration Bond Fund

-Meanwhile, Etiqa does not disclose where they invest your funds into.
-However, this should most likely be short term bonds.
+On the other hand, for Dash PET, Etiqa does not disclose where they invest your funds into.
+It should most likely be short-term bonds.

-This is could be how they are able to give you a rather high yield for your first $10k!
+This could explain how they are able to give you a rather high yield for your first $10k!